 If it turns out you don’t have credit in your own name, apply for a card right away.
 More and more companies are providing credit to people without high scores, Arnold said.
 Just make sure to choose a card that reports to the three main credit bureaus — Experian, TransUnion and Equifax.

-Suppose both partners have decent credit scores when they come to a parting of the ways?
+What if both partners have decent credit scores when they decide to part ways later in life?
 “Gray divorce” is becoming more common, according to personal finance expert Liz Weston, so it’s essential to split credit accounts when you split with a spouse.